alma-techelix/VGL-Publishing-AG-task/PLAN.md

 - **Automated CI/CD pipeline** that catches issues before deployment
 - **Cost-conscious design** with configurable high-availability features
 - **Scalable architecture** that can grow with traffic demands
+- **Interview-ready demonstration** - 80% of CI/CD works without AWS account

 Both applications now run reliably in containers, can be deployed to AWS with Terraform, and have a solid foundation for future growth.

+**For the interview:** The CI/CD pipeline can be fully demonstrated using the GitHub repository.
+Run `./test-cicd-demo.sh` to see automated testing, Docker builds, security scanning, and integration tests in action - no AWS setup required.